daos-stack/daos/docs/admin/administration.md

 The `--ranks` takes a pattern describing rank ranges, e.g., 0,5-10,20-100.
 The `--rank-hosts` takes a pattern describing host ranges e.g. storagehost[0,5-10],10.8.1.[20-100].

-The output table will provide system rank mappings to host address and instance UUID, in addition to the rank state.
+The output table will provide system rank mappings to the host address and instance UUID, in addition to the rank state.

 DAOS engines run a gossip-based protocol called SWIM that provides efficient and scalable fault detection.
-When an engine is reported as unresponsive, a RAS event is raised and the associated engine is marked as excluded in the output of `dmg system query`.
+When an engine is reported as unresponsive, a RAS event is raised, and the associated engine is marked as excluded in the output of `dmg system query`.
 The engine can be stopped (see next section) and then restarted to rejoin the system.
-An failed engine might also be excluded from the pools it hosted, please check the pool operation section on how to reintegrate an excluded engine.
+A failed engine might also be excluded from the pools it hosted, please check the pool operation section on how to reintegrate an excluded engine.

 ### Shutdown

-When up and running, the entire system can be shutdown.
+When up and running, the entire system can be shut down.

 - Stop a System:
 ```bash